ajitjohnson/arseq/README.md

 # *arseq*: An Automated RNASeq Analysis Pipeline
-This is a easy to use R package for *automated basic RNASeq analysis with minimal coding*, designed for experimental biologist with little to no coding experience. <br><br>
+This is an easy to use R package for *automated basic RNASeq analysis with minimal coding requirement*.
+This package is designed to be used by biologists with little to no coding experience. <br><br>
-For an in depth tutorial on how to use this package checkout the following [blog post](https://ajitjohnson.com/arseq).
+For an in depth tutorial checkout the following [blog post](https://ajitjohnson.com/arseq).

 ### The package currently supports the following analysis